Stonewell’s Barossa Vineyards

 Late Summer – Autumn

 Vintage usually begins by February and is finished around Easter time.
 The grapes in the vineyards surrounding the cottages are harvested with machine.
 Most of this work is undertaken during the cool hours of the night.
 This ensures the berries pick easily and do not begin premature fermentation, as would be the case on a warm day.

 If you are interested in coming out to the vineyard to watch the harvest, we can arrange for you to come out to the vineyard for a personalized hands-on tour.
 The bush vines behind Cupid’s Cottage are still hand pruned in the traditional way, without any form of trellis.
 These vines are handpicked and the grapes are used in a wine made solely with Bush Grenache grapes.

 This different growth habit and management, produces unique characteristics in the final product.
 We always have a spare bucket and snips on hand, and welcome our guests to try their hand at grape picking!

 By winter time, the vines have shed their autumn splendour, but the work in the vineyard continues.
 Slowly but surely every vine in the 30 hectares (75 acres) of vineyard is pruned.
-Some varieties including Chardonnay are cane pruned with new rods tied down every year.
-Other varieties, including Shiraz and Cabernet are spur pruned, maintaining a permanent cordon along the trellis wire from year to year.
+Some blocks are cane pruned with new rods tied down every year and some blocks are spur pruned, maintaining a permanent cordon along the trellis wire from year to year.
 The vines spring back to life with the changing season in September.